The Grinch Who Stole Christmas Cupcakes, complete with a heart inside. They say his heart grew three sizes that day.

 This was my first time attempting to bake a surprise inside a cupcake (or anything for that matter).
 While my first attempt was not perfect, I am pretty sure the kids did not care.

-I used my favorite vanilla cupcake and buttercream recipe tinted green, with a hidden surprise inside.
-A red velvet heart baked in the middle.
+For the surprise heart, I simply put a red velvet heart baked in the middle.
 The Grinch’s heart, get it?
 (I cheated and used a packet of red velvet cake mix.)

 I baked the red velvet it in a sheet pan and used a small heart cookie cutter to cut out the heart shapes.
 I added the baked heart into the green batter.